IBM International Foundation

 - Employee/retiree matching gift requests

-- Invitation-only grants to pre-identified organizations
+- Invitation-only grants to pre-identified organisations

 Governance and Leadership